-Olive oil is a staple in most kitchens and usually suggested as a healthy addition to a human diet, especially with the way it offers antioxidant benefits.
+Olive oil is a staple in most kitchens and usually suggested as a healthy addition to a human diet, especially with its antioxidant benefits.
 But did you know that olive oil isn’t just safe for cats, but also offers them health benefits, too?

-Of course, you should always ask your vet before adding anything to your cat’s diet, including olive oil.
+Of course, you must always ask your vet before adding anything to your cat’s diet, including olive oil.
 It’s best to ask your vet first, as they know your individual cat’s health needs.

-Let’s get into why olive oil is safe for cats and how your feline can become healthier when you add olive oil to their diet.
+Let’s get into why olive oil is safe for cats and how your feline may become healthier when you add olive oil to their diet.

 Is Olive Oil Safe For Cats?

 Olive oil is not considered a toxic food, and it’s generally safe for most cats to consume.